results & outcomes

 Youth outcomes for students who participated in 30 days or more.

-of participants had positive school attendance (attended school for 95% of the time or more)
+of youth had positive school attendance (attended school 95% of the time or more).

-of participants had fewer than 2 behavior incidences
+of youth had fewer than 2 behavior infractions.

-of participants improved by 1 letter grade or maintained the same grade of C or above in English
+of youth improved by 1 letter grade or maintained the same grade of C or above in English.

-of participants improved by 1 letter grade or maintained the same grade of C or above in Math
+of youth improved by 1 letter grade or maintained the same grade of C or above in math.

-of participants achieved a final grade of C or above in English
+of youth achieved a final grade of C or above in English.

-of participants achieved a final grade of C or above in Math
+of youth achieved a final grade of C or above in math.

 Program Year Feedback